Image

 What Is Considered a Violent Crime in Illinois?

-Illinois law (725 ILCS 120/3) provides the official definition of a violent crime as follows:
+Illinois law (725 ILCS 120/3) defines violent crime as:

-• any felony in which force or threat of force was used
+• any felony offense involving the use or threat of force

 • sex offenses involving exploitation, misconduct, or sexual penetration, including other related crimes listed in 720 ILCS 5

-• domestic battery or stalking
+• crimes such as domestic battery or stalking

-• violation of an order of protection (restraining order) or a no-contact order
+• violating an order of protection or a no-contact order

 • misdemeanor offenses that cause death or great bodily harm

-• DUI, reckless homicide, or other vehicle-related offenses that cause injury or death
+• any DUI, reckless homicide, or similar vehicle offense that results in personal injury or death

 The label “violent” can also attach when a weapon is used, serious injury occurs, or a protected person (a minor or someone with a disability) is involved.

-Illinois law treats violent crime cases as public-safety priorities.
+Prosecutors in Illinois treat violent crime cases as serious public-safety priorities.
 This often leads to aggressive bond terms, requests for long prison sentences, and enhancement filings whenever possible.

 Even before trial, you may face protective orders, travel limits, and constraints that affect work and family.
 Getting a violent crimes lawyer in Williamson County, IL involved early increases your chances of protecting your rights and securing the best possible result.